 NHS midwives are speaking out against the government’s ‘hostile environment’ policy that sees undocumented and overseas pregnant women submerged in prohibitively exorbitant maternity fees.
+This article has been written by Olivia Bridge.

 A new report released this September by Maternity Action and supported by the Royal College of Midwives (RCM) assesses – for the first time – the impact such fees are having on the welfare of patients, newborn babies and midwives’ “professional duty of care”.